 Major Minor Information

-Download the PDF form here.
+Download the Major/Minor Change form.
 Then follow the instructions below:

 - Complete each relevant field on this form.

 - Please indicate if your are dropping or keeping any current majors or minors.

 - Submit to the department of the new major or minor for signatures.

 - Copies should be made for office and student records.

 - Submit original form to the Office of the Registrar, Campus Box 50, fax 970-351-1870, email@example.com.

 - The catalog used for your major requirements is the catalog that is in effect at the time your major is declared.

 - If you change your only major, you will move to the current catalog for the new major.
 A change of major emphasis is considered to be a major change.